kktse/kktse.github.io/_posts/2019-10-19-science-of-motorsport-review.markdown

 "The Science of Motorsport" succeeds in bringing evidence-based research to the racing driver problem.
-Combined with existing literature in high-speed vehicle maneuvering, it presents enormous value by meaningful context into the sport; a must read for anyone who is serious about improving themselves as a racing driver.
+Combined with existing literature in high-speed vehicle maneuvering, it presents enormous value by providing meaningful context into the sport; a must read for anyone who is serious about improving themselves as a racing driver.

 ## References
 1. Milliken, William F. “Maurice Olley.”
 Milliken Research Associates.
 SAE Automotive Dynamics and Stability Conference, Mar.
 2019, Troy, Michigan, www.millikenresearch.com/MauriceOlleybyWFMilliken.pdf.